 Despite federal funding making college education more accessible for students with lower incomes, Mohrbacher said, the forms to receive the money are so complicated that new applicants are often discouraged.

 “(They think), ‘Maybe I’m not college ready if I can’t fill out the form,’” he told the 3rd district representative.

 And while staff are already supporting efforts to simplify the process, Mohrbacher said, “It won’t be simple enough.”

-Gluesenkamp Perez, 35, reflected on her days in community college and time spent on the board of Mount Hood Community College, agreeing the FAFSA process was too complicated.
+Gluesenkamp Perez, 35, reflected on her days in community college and time spent on the Mount Hood Community College Automobile Advisory Committee, agreeing the FAFSA process was too complicated.
 Especially, she said, for 17 year olds.